-- The mine has no known recorded insitu spontaneous combustion events in its 50+ year history at Chain Valley Colliery. - A heating was discovered and managed at Mannering Colliery in June 2015 in the Great Northern seam. - Spontaneous combustion is considered at the mine design phase. - Trigger Action Response Plans (TARPs) have been developed to identify and manage any deviation from normal operating conditions with respect to indicators of spontaneous combustion. - The mine monitors gases using a multipoint tube bundle gas analysis system. - Regular underground inspections are conducted by Mining Officials.
+- The mine has no known recorded insitu spontaneous combustion events in its 50+ year history at Chain Valley Colliery. - A heating was discovered in the Great Northern seam at Mannering Colliery in June 2015 - Spontaneous combustion is considered at the mine design, mine development, mine maintenance and mine closure phases. - Trigger Action Response Plans (TARPs) have been developed to identify and manage any deviation from normal operating conditions with respect to indicators of spontaneous combustion. - The mine monitors gases using a multipoint tube bundle gas analysis system. - Methods to suppress heating from spontaneous combustion include ventilation structure changes (sealing/appliance regulation) and introduction of appropriate, inertinising gases (nitrogen / exhaust gases) and materials (fly ash etc.) - Regular underground inspections are conducted by Mining Officials.